robinweser/Perfect-Font/README.md

 ## License
-Calculate.js is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+Perfect Font is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contributing
 If you've got something useful just create a pull request or let me know and I'll add it.